Exelon (NASDAQ:EXC) Releases FY 2022 Earnings Guidance

+The company also recently declared a quarterly dividend, which was paid on Thursday, March 10th.
+Investors of record on Friday, February 25th were issued a dividend of $0.338 per share.
+The ex-dividend date was Thursday, February 24th.
+This represents a $1.35 annualized dividend and a yield of 3.10%.
+Exelon’s payout ratio is currently 78.95%.

-In related news, EVP Calvin Butler, Jr. sold 26,708 shares of Exelon stock in a transaction on Monday, January 31st.
-The shares were sold at an average price of $57.61, for a total value of $1,538,647.88.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Company insiders own 0.31% of the company’s stock.
+In other Exelon news, EVP Calvin Butler, Jr. sold 26,708 shares of Exelon stock in a transaction dated Monday, January 31st.
+The stock was sold at an average price of $57.61, for a total transaction of $1,538,647.88.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+Insiders own 0.31% of the company’s stock.

-A number of large investors have recently modified their holdings of the business.
-Morgan Stanley raised its stake in shares of Exelon by 6.6% during the 2nd quarter.
-Morgan Stanley now owns 14,043,370 shares of the company’s stock worth $622,261,000 after purchasing an additional 872,516 shares during the period.
-Parametric Portfolio Associates LLC grew its holdings in Exelon by 1.1% during the 4th quarter.
-Parametric Portfolio Associates LLC now owns 3,383,772 shares of the company’s stock valued at $195,447,000 after buying an additional 37,873 shares in the last quarter.
-Deutsche Bank AG grew its holdings in Exelon by 13.2% during the 4th quarter.
-Deutsche Bank AG now owns 2,188,933 shares of the company’s stock valued at $126,431,000 after buying an additional 254,749 shares in the last quarter.
-Stifel Financial Corp grew its holdings in Exelon by 2.4% during the 4th quarter.
-Stifel Financial Corp now owns 177,683 shares of the company’s stock valued at $10,264,000 after buying an additional 4,139 shares in the last quarter.
-Finally, Marshall Wace LLP grew its holdings in Exelon by 400.3% during the 4th quarter.
-Marshall Wace LLP now owns 91,489 shares of the company’s stock valued at $5,284,000 after buying an additional 73,203 shares in the last quarter.
-Institutional investors and hedge funds own 79.73% of the company’s stock.
+A number of institutional investors and hedge funds have recently made changes to their positions in the business.
+Integrated Wealth Concepts LLC acquired a new position in shares of Exelon in the 4th quarter valued at about $206,000.
+Chicago Partners Investment Group LLC lifted its stake in shares of Exelon by 5.7% in the 4th quarter.
+Chicago Partners Investment Group LLC now owns 4,989 shares of the company’s stock valued at $211,000 after purchasing an additional 268 shares during the period.
+Horizon Investments LLC lifted its stake in shares of Exelon by 15.0% in the 4th quarter.
+Horizon Investments LLC now owns 7,470 shares of the company’s stock valued at $308,000 after purchasing an additional 974 shares during the period.
+Forum Financial Management LP acquired a new position in shares of Exelon in the 4th quarter valued at about $357,000.
+Finally, Sequoia Financial Advisors LLC acquired a new position in shares of Exelon in the 4th quarter valued at about $394,000.
+79.73% of the stock is currently owned by hedge funds and other institutional investors.

 About Exelon (Get Rating)